unioproject/tanglebeat/README.md

 #### Update collector

-If enabled, update collector, is a hub which collects updates from one or many senders into one resulting stream of updates.
+If enabled, update collector gathers updates from one or many senders (sources) into one resulting stream of updates.
 This function allows to configure distributed network of Tanglebeat agents.
+The sender itself is on of sources.

-Data stream from update collector must is used to calculate metrics to Prometheus.
+Data stream from update collector is used to calculate metrics for Prometheus.

 ```
 senderUpdateCollector: